linrunner/tlp-doc/support/troubleshooting.rst

 and the like.

-TLP is not able to make kernel issues disappear but there is (almost) always a workaround by tweaking TLP's :ref:`settings`.
+TLP is not able to make kernel issues disappear but there is (almost) always a workaround by tweaking TLP's :doc:`/settings/index`.

 This document teaches how to isolate the causing device or power saving feature and disable it.